TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

 *-- required*

 The :file:`ext_emconf.php` is the single most important file in an extension.
-Without it, the Extension Manager (EM) will not detect the extension, much less be able to install it.
+Without it, the `Extension Manager`:pn: (EM) will not detect the extension, much less be able to install it.
 This file contains a declaration of what the extension is or does for the EM.
 The only thing included is an associative array, :php:`$EM_CONF[extension key]`.